Platform as a Service – What is PaaS?

 - IoT (Internet of Things)

-In conclusion, PaaS tools offer an excellent vehicle for entering the cloud era and starting to leverage scalable services – while at the same time spending less.
+In conclusion, Platform as a Service tools offer an excellent vehicle for entering the cloud era and starting to leverage scalable services – while at the same time spending less.
 New use cases keep evolving, and judging from the adoption rate, companies who are not ready to embrace cloud computing will soon be struggling to stay competitive.

 IronWorker is PaaS for your Workers